terrafirma2021/Yamaha-ECU-DASH-Emulator/README.md

 ### Initial Delay

-The simulation starts with an initial delay, allowing for any necessary setup before the communication begins.
+The simulation starts with an initial delay, following the YDT standard software protocol specs

 ### DASH Behavior